eclab/edisyn/README.md

 #### Why These Synths in Particular?

 I have a special interest in hard-to-program synths, either because they have very poor interfaces (or no interface at all), or because their synthesis architecture is difficult to program (FM, Additive).
-You'll note the high number of 1U rackmounts.  :-)  Edisyn has many special tools designed to make it easier to program synths like this.
-Certain other synths (Blofeld, Prophet '08, etc.) are there because I own them and like making stuff for them.
+You'll note the high number of 1U rackmounts.  :-)  Certain other synths (Blofeld, Prophet '08, etc.) are there because I own them and like making stuff for them.

 ## Manual